-Biotechnology and Genetics at NottinghamWatch
+Biotechnology and Genetics at NottinghamWatch this thread

 Just wondering if there's anyone out there who's currently doing the biotechnology, genetics or human genetics courses at Nottingham uni who would be able to explain a little more about what they are and where they could potentially lead in terms of potential careers?